vircadia/vircadia-native-core/BUILD_WIN.md

 We recommend you extract it to %HIFI_LIB_DIR%\soxr.
 This will help our FindSoxr cmake module find what it needs.
 You can place it wherever you like on your machine if you specify SOXR_ROOT_DIR as an environment variable or a variable passed when cmake is run.

 You will need to use cmake to build and install Soxr.
-If you'd like to keep everything containted in the Soxr folder, pass `-DCMAKE_INSTALL_PREFIX=.` so that it will be installed to the same directory.
+If you'd like to keep everything containted in the Soxr folder, pass `-DCMAKE_INSTALL_PREFIX=.` when you run Cmake so that it will be installed to the same directory.

 ###Build High Fidelity using Visual Studio
 Follow the same build steps from the CMake section, but pass a different generator to CMake.